sidmcfarland/idle-snitch/development-tasks.md

 - [ ] Test audio alert and snooze
 - [ ] Test settings UI and persistence
 - [ ] Test auto-start on login
+- [ ] Test that manual snooze state is overridden by Teamwork polling after snooze expires
 - [ ] Review testing & QA: assess if additional test cases, automation, or manual QA steps are needed before moving to documentation
 - [ ] Add or update any tasks in any section to reflect new or modified tasks based on the work completed so far